 Christians joined tens of thousands of campaigners taking part in 40 “Women’s March 4 Justice” events around Australia today, “demanding justice for gendered violence in workplaces, including Parliament”.

-Among an estimated 7000 to 10,000 people rallying outside Sydney’s Town Hall, is Kylie Virtue, a Christian lawyer and chairperson of activist group Collective Shout, which campaigns against the the objectification and sexualisation of women and girls.
+Among an estimated 7000 to 10,000 people rallying outside Sydney’s Town Hall, is Kylie Virtue, a Christian and a lawyer.

 “There’s a lot of complex issues wrapped up in this [protest] today, but it all starts with disrespect,” Virtue tells Eternity over the tide of clapping and chanting behind her.

-“At Collective Shout, for the past ten years we’ve been calling out the objectification and sexualization of women and girls in the media, popular culture and advertising.
+“For the past ten years we’ve been calling out the objectification and sexualization of women and girls in the media, popular culture and advertising, with the help of organisations like Collective Shout.

 “There’s a lot of things that the government and different people can do to address this, including individual people taking responsibility.
 One thing the government could be doing is regulating the age verification of online pornography.
 That’s a fundamental problem that is contributing to a lot of this, the lack of regulation – the fact that little kids stumble on it [pornography] all the time.
 We’ve been calling that out for some time, writing submissions to government and the like.